Code-Institute-Submissions/Sagie86-Second-milestone-project/README.md

 ### TECHNOLOGIES USED:

-Html, css , Bootstrap, javascript, Google Map API.
+Html, css , Bootstrap, javascript, Google Map API.<br>
+The three pages where developed by html, css and javascript, with external css codes from bootstrap.<br>
+Also external codes from "Google maps Platform" was used for the google maps on the "searchplaces" page.
+This is to enable users search for places they intend spending their next vacation before going ahead to make a booking.

 ### CONTENTS:

 All text in the 'DESTINATION' and 'ABOUT US' page are written by Sagie Nathan Ighodaro Bootstrap was used for the 'contact form/feedback form.
-Also much of 'jumbotron' was used from bootstrp as well and some other bootstrap css used in styling the footer.
+Also much of 'jumbotron' was used from bootstrp as well and some other bootstrap css used in styling the footer.<br>

+Codes were written from Google Maps Platform, to enable users search for places such as : hotels, cities, religious centers, tourist centers and many more places that could be helpful during a vacation trip

 ### MEDIA: